Inviting colleagues for collaboration

 Starting a project

 Selectin the menu on the left and choose .
-A project consists of four parts:
+A project consists of five parts:

 is where you enter raw data and notes from your research activities

 is where you to analyze data and identify patterns

 is where you can enrich your qualitative data by quantitative visualizations of your research data

 is where you summarize findings before sharing them with others

 In Condens you enter research data and feedback in Sessions.
 If you conduct interviews, for example, each interview is one Session.

 In a Session, you can enter notes yourself or paste from another tool.
 Condens is a collaborative tool, so you can take notes with others in real-time.